sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-2-configure/cp-starter-ibpm-employeeonboarding-2-configure.md

 **Process Visibility** provides visibility into processes that run in the cloud, on-premise, or in hybrid environments.
 Process visibility works on events.
 SAP or non-SAP applications (cloud or on-premise) push events into Process Visibility.
 These events are persisted, processed and enhanced to form end-to-end process instances with insights, which are visualized by business users in their process workspace.
 The insights enable business users to identify process bottlenecks, track process performance, and operational issues and act on them.

 ---
-In this section, you will setup business rules to identify the list of equipment to be provisioned for the newly hired employee based on their role and work location using **Business Rules capability of SAP Workflow Management**.
+In this section, you will set up business rules to identify the list of equipment to be provisioned for the newly hired employee based on their role and work location using **Business Rules capability of SAP Workflow Management**.

 [ACCORDION-BEGIN [Step 1: ](Configure API Business Hub destination)]